List of infantry weapons in the American Revolution: Pattern 1776 infantry rifle

-The Pattern 1776 infantry rifle la cacita was built by William Grice, and was based on German rifles in use by the British Army during its time.
+The Pattern 1776 infantry rifle was built by William Grice, and was based on German rifles in use by the British Army during its time.
 About 1,000 of these were built and used by the British Army.
 The rifle was given to light companies of regiments in the British Army during the American Revolution.
 The gun is .62 calibre with a 30.5-inch barrel.